By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 Where can I watch Independiente Medellín vs Atlético Nacional matches?

 The best option is attending in person at the Atanasio Girardot Stadium.
-If tickets aren’t available, head to sports bars along La 70 near the stadium, or in El Poblado’s Parque Lleras area.
+If tickets aren’t available, head to sports bars along La 70 near the stadium, El Obelisco, or in El Poblado’s Parque Lleras area.
 Popular spots include The Pit Stop, Patrick’s Irish Pub, and La Cervecería, though for the most authentic experience, try local establishments like Bar La Tienda or El Templo del Fútbol.

 Is it safe for tourists to attend football matches in Medellín?

 Yes, with proper precautions.
-The stadium has significant security presence during matches, especially for El Clásico Paisa.
+The stadium has a significant security presence during matches, especially for El Clásico Paisa.
 Stay in the Oriental (East) or Occidental (West) stands rather than the more intense Norte or Sur sections.
 Avoid wearing team colors in the wrong areas, don’t display valuable items, and consider attending with a local or organized tour for added security and cultural context.

 How much do tickets cost for the Clásico Paisa?